guru6910/Interview.md/Introduction.md

 I’m eager to apply my experience to new projects and continue learning in the field of DevOps.
 I’m looking forward to new challenges and opportunities to grow.
 Thank you for your time and consideration.

+# ${\color{red} \textbf{Practice}}$

+hello sir good afternoon, my name is Gurudev Devkar. im currently residing in pune. i graduated from SRTM university with a degree in bachelor of commerce. since July 2022 i have been working in XYZ company, wherw i have gained extensive experience in devops methodologies, AWS and Linux system administration.

+In XYZ company my role particularly involed with working with operational part of devops. i specialize in bridging the gap between development and operational teams for faster software devlivery.

+in the Devops i have hands on experience with various tools like git and GitHub for version control system where i have managed project locally with git functions like branching strategy, staging areas, code merging and rebasing also integrate git with CI/CD pipeline to code integration and deployment then i also used webhooks for automated the process of software delivery.

+then i also worked with Terraform for build the infrastructure on cloud mainly in AWS. and used variable and modules for reuse the code and also provisioners for execute the sript and command when resource creating then i also used s3 backend for secure the tfstate file in s3 bucket.

+then i used Ansible for configuration management and deployment in that i have managed ansible playbook file for run multiple task to run task across multiple nodes then i have managed and organize set of group of hosts.

+then i used containerization tool like docker to run contarization application and create dockerfile with set of instructions, and pushed it on docker registry, then i also use docker compose for mange multiple containers. i also worked with docker volume and docker networking.

+my main work comes in Kubernetes where i had manage eks cluster and its nodes and works with its objects to deploy pods like replicaSet for manage replicas, Deployment for rollout and rollback the pods, then used services like load balancing and ingress, then used persistant volume depends on project need, and also used configmap and secret to manage sensitive data, and also work with another objects like statefulset, Daemonsets and Namespace for isolated environment.

+i also have experience with CI/CD tools such as Jenkins. in that i worked with pipeline in that i used various tool to project lifecycle like maven for build the code, SonarQube for testing, the use also trivy for scan the docker image and finally deploy with web server like httpd, nginx. i also manage plugins, credentials and nodes.